alicemunsal/dohex/DoHex2.md

 ## Project Structure

 Software architecture is often expressed as a set of diagrams.
 In the design phase, we draw bunch of boxes and lines to create architectural view of our software.
-But in the end we usually structure our code based on layered architecture, classes and their relationships
+But in the end we usually use layered architecture and structure our code based on classes and their relationships

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-structure.png)